 - Create and use strong passwords on all digital devices and keep them locked when not in use.
 Even if you do not store PII on these devices, you may use them for transactions that contain your private data.

-- Use two-step verification.
+- Use antivirus protection and two-step verification.

 - Don’t use public Wi-Fi or let strangers connect to your primary Wi-Fi network.